 At the moment the reasons why people from these communities are more at risk of type 2 diabetes aren't fully understood.
 There are thought to be a number of factors involved.
 As well as genetic make up these include diet, being overweight and not doing enough exercise.

 People from South Asian communities can also have problems using the insulin their bodies produce, making it more difficult for them to regulate the sugar in their blood.
 It also appears that they are more likely to put on weight around their middles, known as central obesity.
 This can put stress on the parts of the body that produce insulin meaning it isn't able to work properly.

 If you are from a South Asian community it is important that you know about the risk of developing type 2 diabetes, the sight loss it can cause, and the steps you can take to reduce the risk of losing your sight.
-Diabetes UK provides lots of information on their website www.diabetes.org.uk
+You will find lots of information on the Diabetes UK website about this,

 Gestational diabetes mellitus (GDM)

 GDM is a type of diabetes that sometimes arises during the second or third trimester of pregnancy.
 For most women this diabetes goes away after pregnancy but it increases the chances of developing type 1 or type 2 diabetes in later life.

 How your eye works

 When you look at something, light passes through the front of your eye and is focused by the cornea and lens onto your retina.
 The retina is a delicate tissue that is sensitive to light.
 It converts the light into electrical signals that travel along the optic nerve to your brain.
 The brain interprets these signals to “see” the world around you.

 The retina is supplied with blood by a delicate network of blood vessels.
 These blood vessels can be damaged by diabetes.